 It’s uncommon to have too much vitamin A from our diet, but some foods, such as liver and liver products, can easily help us reach our daily needs in small portions.

 High levels of vitamin A in our bodies can cause skin disorders, nausea, vomiting, muscle problems and liver damage.
 It can be particularly harmful during pregnancy as it increases the risk of birth defects.
 Harmful doses of vitamin A can be reached through food supplements, so pay attention.

 Healthy adults, including during pregnancy and lactation, are advised not to have more than 3000 μg RE per day, which is about four times the DRV for this vitamin.
 It’s also recommended that postmenopausal women who are at greater risk of osteoporosis, should not have more than 1500 μg RE per day, as it could increase the risk of bone fracture.

 Before taking vitamin A supplements, check with your doctor or consult a registered dietitian/nutritionist to discuss if there’s any value or risks in adding a supplement to your diet.

 When should I pay extra attention to my vitamin A intake?

 Vitamin A deficiency is not a risk for the general population since most people can get the recommended amounts for this vitamin from a varied and balanced diet.

-Similarly, children up to the age of 6 years old also need to ensure they have a healthy and balanced diet with enough sources of vitamin A as this vitamin is particularly important for their growth and development.
+Similarly, children up to the age of 6 years old also need to ensure they have a healthy and balanced diet with enough sources of vitamin A as this vitamin is particularly important for their normal growth and development.

 - European Food Safety Authority.
 2015.
 Scientific opinion on Dietary Reference Values for vitamin A. EFSA Journal 2015;13(3):4028